- SEND Local Offer

 - Resources, training and support are reviewed regularly and changes are made as necessary

-- The school employs an Inclusion Manager and one full time Learning Mentor.
-We have a Teaching Assistant in every class.
-Every child with an EHC /Statement of SEN has an allocated Special Needs Assistant who works with them 1:1.
+- The school employs an Inclusion Manager.
+We have a two Learning Support Assistants in every year group.
+Some children with an EHC /Statement of SEN has an allocated Learning Support Assistants who works with them 1:1.

 - Our Inclusion Manager leads on ‘Restorative justice’ a tool for dealing with issues around friendship and bullying.

-- Our Inclusion Manager and Learning Mentors provide ‘drawing and talking’ therapy-this supports children who may have emotional difficulties.
+- Our Inclusion Manager provides ‘drawing and talking’ therapy-this supports children who may have emotional difficulties.